 It should be evident to even the least observant that the preceding figure used only

-and the path that is available covering Africa shows very little useful information
+that is available covering Africa shows very little useful information relevant to

 As for dating the image, the most representative track relating to the Apollo image terminator is number 11, which is 1849, and commenced at 09:05, which compares well with the 14:30 time suggested by Stellarium.

 We get few clues from the transcript, but at 193:03 (14:35) we have this from Collins:

 “The Earth is really getting bigger up here and, of course, we see a crescent...We've been taking pictures and we've still got four exposures to go, and we'll take those and then pack the camera.”

 The remaining images in the magazine are zoomed in much more closely on Earth, and the terminator line on these is closer to the African coast, indicating that they were taken after this statement was made.
 The terminator line on the 16mm still in figure 4.3.100 suggests that it was filmed about 30 minutes prior to the still image.